Al-Burj, Ramle: Ottoman era

 In 1838 el-Burj was noted as a Muslim village, in the Ibn Humar area in the District of Er-Ramleh.
 It was also noted as a being small, "situated on an isolated hill surrounded by open vallies and plains."
 It was further noted that "there are here evident traces of an ancient site, apparently once fortified."

 In 1863 Victor Guérin found the village to have no more than 200 inhabitants, and noted that the Crusader fortress was in ruins.

 An Ottoman village list from about 1870 showed that Al-Burj had a population of 139 in a total of 31 houses, though that population count included men, only.
 It was further noted that it was located one hour from Beit Ur al-Tahta.

 In 1873–74 Clermont-Ganneau noted that the village was closely connected with Bir Ma'in.

 In 1883, the PEF's Survey of Western Palestine (SWP) described Al-Burj as "a small village on a hill-top, with open ground beneath on all sides.
 There are remains of a Crusading fortress (Kulat et Tanturah), and the position is a strong one, near the main road to Lydda".

-By the beginning of the 20th century, former Bedouins from the 'Arab al-Jaramina tribe settled the in the village in and neighboring Bir Ma'in.
+By the beginning of the 20th century, former Bedouins from the 'Arab al-Jaramina tribe settled in the village and in neighboring Bir Ma'in.